AleAragon/zero_day/README.md

 ## Description

-This is the first repository in Git.
+This is the first repository in Git to explain new concepts.

 ## Concepts